Activities and sightseeing near Komarna in South Dalmatia

 Opuzen is a small cozy town and a very old settlement.
 It spreads out along the banks of Mala Neretva (small Neretva).
 The town was the centre and first in importance during the Venetian rule.
 It lost its importance to Metkovic during the 1800s and after the construction of Napoleon's Road.

-from Sarajevo.
-Ploce has changed names a couple of times so you may
+Ploce has changed names a couple of times so you may find books and

 The town and its port were very important during the communist time where the town also had a large military garrison.